Steering proton migration in hydrocarbons using intense few-cycle laser fields

-To study the strong-field control of hydrogen-bond rearrangements in acetylene (HCCH), we focus on its isomerization to vinylidene (CCH$_2$) via proton migration from one side of the molecule to the other.
-Vinylidene formation is clearly identified by the dissociation of the dication into C$^+$ and CH$_2^+$ fragments.
+To study the strong-field steering of hydrogen-bond rearrangements in acetylene (HCCH), we focus on its isomerization to vinylidene (CCH$_2$).
+This channel necessarily involves the migration of one of the protons from one side of the molecule to the other.
+Vinylidene formation is clearly identified by the dissociation of the dication into C$^+$ and CH$_2^+$ fragments that obey momentum conservation (neglecting the small momenta of the emitted electrons).
 The distinct separation between the fragments from the acetylene and vinylidene breakups, which have similar mass and momenta, is challenging and feasible so far only by coincidence detection methods \cite{Ullrich2003, Alnaser2006}.

-Fig.~\ref{fig:results_acetylene} shows the experimental results for the vinylidene breakup after isomerization of acetylene.
-The momentum distribution of C$^+$ ions (Fig.~\ref{fig:results_acetylene}(a)) is nearly isotropic.
-This can be understood as a consequence of the hydrogen migration preceding dissociation of vinylidene along the C-C bond \cite{Alnaser2006}.
+Fig.~\ref{fig:results_acetylene}a shows the momentum along the laser propagation axis ($p_x$) versus the momentum along the laser polarization ($p_z$), for C$^+$ ions produced in the breakup of the vinylidene dication.
+The nearly isotropic momentum distribution of the C$^+$ ions can be understood as a consequence of the hydrogen migration preceding dissociation of vinylidene along the C-C bond \cite{Alnaser2006}.
 For C$^+$ momenta in the indicated range $\unit[-42]{a.u.}<p_z<\unit[-28]{a.u.}$, the C$^+$ ions arrive at the ion detector almost simultaneously with the coincident CH$_2^+$ fragments, which impedes their coincident detection.
 Hence only events with momenta outside the range $\unit[28]{a.u.}<|p_z|<\unit[42]{a.u.}$ are considered for evaluating the CEP-dependence of the C$^+$ emission direction.
 The emission direction of the C$^+$ ion following the cleavage of the C-C bond is directly indicative of whether the left proton in acetylene has migrated to the right side (along the laser polarization), or vice versa.
-The yields of C$^+$ ions emitted to the right, $R(\phi)$, or left, $L(\phi)$, as a function of the CEP are therefore a measure of the CEP control of the hydrogen migration.
-To quantify the control, we introduce the asymmetry parameter as
+The yields of C$^+$ ions emitted to the right, $R(\phi)$, or left, $L(\phi)$, as a function of the CEP are therefore a measure of the of the influence of the CEP on the hydrogen migration.
+To quantify the CEP dependence, we introduce the asymmetry parameter as

 The CEP-dependence of the asymmetry parameter $A_{\mathrm{C}^+}(\phi)$, recorded for C$^+$ ions and plotted in Fig.~\ref{fig:results_acetylene}(b), demonstrates the steering of the direction of proton migration in acetylene.